jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 This restriction allows administrators to prevent privileged apps, such as Assistant, from receiving contextual device information.
 These include screenshots, package names, and more.
 Useful for admins wishing to reduce the sprawl of information access privileged apps can have.
 This is scope-specific, so on fully managed devices will apply device-wide, but on profile-enabled devices restricts only to the managed profile.

+## Circle to search

+Relatively straightforward, an enterprise API is being introduced to lock down cirlce to search - the most hyped up feature I've seen in a long time.
+This is a nice continuation of assist content above, limiting the amount of data being sent to Google services.

 ## Widget management is back?!

 With Android 15, `setKeyguardDisabledFeatures` has been expanded with widget management to coincide with the re-introduction of lockscreen widgets for tablet devices.
 At this time it appears to only apply to widgets in managed profiles, with Google explicitly stating: